logzio/community/conduct-and-terms/README.md

 ![Image TBD](images/link-slack-msg-step2.png)

 Please note that policy violates in our Slack org do not need to be reported in Slack.
-If you submit a policy violation in Slack to either our email alias or via the form, please still include a link to the violation so we can find it and handle it efficiently.
+If you submit a policy violation from Slack to either our email alias or via the [form](https://goo.gl/forms/FiL1lv18yYb2R5ln2), please still include a link to the violation so we can find it and handle it efficiently.

 #### Your Code of Conduct, A History